ZupitDevs/django-jet/README.rst

 **Modern template for Django-3 admin interface with improved functionality**

+**THIS IS A MODIFIED VERSION OF DJANGO JET, WHICH ADDS SUPPORT FOR DJANGO 3**

 Django JET has two kinds of licenses: open-source (AGPLv3) and commercial.
 Please note that using AGPLv3 code in your programs make them AGPL compatible too.
 So if you don't want to comply with that we can provide you a commercial license (visit Home page).
 The commercial license is designed for using Django JET in commercial products